CurtsApp/sappblog/content/docs/dune_pt_3.md

 {{< hint info >}}
 **Example**

 After chatting with Chani, Shaddam IV learns that one of Chani's goals is to ensure that Princess Irulan ends the night destitute.
 Though Shaddam can not take Princess Irulan's **influence** away directly, he offers to lend Chani a battalion of Sardaukar in exchange for a shipment of Spice.
 Chani agrees to exchange one of her spice **influence** tokens for two of Shaddam IV's House Corrino **influence** tokens.
-Shaddam IV thinks this is a good deal because he knows Guild Navigator Edric is gathering as much spice as possible and Shaddam IV plans to use bribe Edric only allow House Corrino transactions.
+Shaddam IV thinks this is a good deal because he knows Guild Navigator Edric is gathering as much spice as possible and Shaddam IV plans to bribe Edric to decrease cost of House Corrino actions.
 Chani thinks this is a good deal because her *secret* character information tells her that if she ends the night with more House Corrino **influence** than Princess Irulan then Chani can have Princess Irulan exiled.

 To help keep the immersive roleplay it is best to negotiation **influence** transactions using in universe objects that your character would reasonably have access to.
 In this instance, Shaddam IV and Chani were bartering battalions of Sardukar and Spice even though the transaction is mechanically represented using **influence** tokens.
 Have fun with what your items/service you are offering while trying to keep them realistic to things your character has access to.
 Your *secret* character information will have some suggested bartering items.
 {{< /hint >}}